 Are you trying to understand the concept of static method and class method in Python?
 In this tutorial you will learn how to use both.

 A static method cannot access class attributes or instance attributes.
 It is equivalent to a normal function but it’s part of a class because it has in common the same logical context.
-A class method cannot access instance attributes and its often used as factory method.
+A class method cannot access instance attributes and it‘s often used as factory method.

 In this tutorial it will become clear to you how you can use static and class methods compared to standard instance methods.